dev-afzalansari/react-tivity/README.md

 ```

 # proxy
 `proxy` is a middleware that allows you to proxy state object passed in state setter methods.
-It improves **Code Maintainability** and solves problem
-such as **Changing nested States**.
 You can still use `state.set` & `state.get` methods but if you mutate state object you will get your state updated.
 You can use proxy only with [create](#create) or [persist](#persist).
 You can proxy every method or just a single method as shown below.

 ```javascript
 import { create, proxy } from 'react-tivity'